Type extensions

 Each of these members is called augmentation or extension.

-3 categories of extension :
+3 categories of extensions:

 • Intrinsic extension